FAQ

 • These are the ways you might pay for counseling:

-1) You may self-pay for therapy to avoid several pitfalls of using insurance that I’ll note below.
+1) You may self-pay for therapy or assessment to avoid several pitfalls of using insurance that I’ll note below.

 The rest of the options all involve insurance:

-2) If your insurance will cover out-of-network (OON) telehealth therapy (check first & check often), I can provide you with a receipt called a “superbill” to submit claims for reimbursement of a percentage of what you pay.
+2) If your insurance will cover out-of-network (OON) telehealth therapy or Autism/ADHD assessment (check first & check often), I can provide you with a receipt called a “superbill” to submit claims for reimbursement of a percentage of what you pay.
 Please note, this method requires a diagnosis to be assigned.

-The way to check your out-of-network benefits is to call the support number on your card and ask if you have coverage for behavioral health via telehealth by a Licensed Mental Health Counselor for CPT codes 90834 and 90837.
+The way to check your out-of-network benefits is to call the support number on your card and ask if you have coverage for behavioral health via telehealth by a Licensed Mental Health Counselor for CPT codes 90834 and 90837 for therapy.

 You may also want to ask about your deductible, coinsurance, number of visits allowed per year, whether pre-authorization is needed, and how to submit your claim and superbills.
 You can reach out to me for support in this process.